 If you need multiple prior years of CC taxes prepared, please bring those to me via the STR client portal during the months of May-December.

 We must work TOGETHER as a team to get your CC taxes prepared and in compliance – you cannot just send me the CC tax docs and expect me to finish them without your involvement.

-There are many tax planning areas to be considered in CC – yet another reason to contact me in the off-season (May-December) so we can plan appropriately
+There are many crypto tax planning areas to be considered – yet another reason to contact me in the off-season (May-December) so we can plan appropriately.